Alumnus digital platform expands pharmacy care

-“Since COVID-19 hit we’ve seen a surge of interest in MedMe as pharmacists are increasingly looking to support providing virtual care and value-added services,” Su says.
+“Since COVID-19 hit we’ve seen a surge of interest in MedMe Health as pharmacists are increasingly looking to support providing virtual care and value-added services,” Su says.
 “The funding from Velocity allows us to scale up to more pharmacies, faster.
 We expect to be in over 700 pharmacies this fall, across independent pharmacies and larger enterprise organizations, and the demand is increasing daily with the urgency of flu season coming up.”

-MedMe offers pharmacists an all-in-one platform to schedule, conduct, document and follow-up on pharmacy clinical services.
+MedMe Health offers pharmacists an all-in-one platform to schedule, conduct, document and follow-up on pharmacy clinical services.
 It was built by a team of pharmacists, software engineers, health informatics strategists and product designers.
 It also offers a secure virtual platform for video-conferencing patients and in Alberta, it is being used to schedule and document asymptomatic COVID-19 testing.

 “When building MedMe, we didn’t want to re-invent the wheel based on existing dispensing software — there’s already a plethora of solutions built for that purpose,” Su says.
 “Instead, we intentionally focused on the gaps in the pharmacist’s clinical workflow and built solutions to streamline their delivery of clinical services.”

-Su used the knowledge she gained through previous co-op, health tech and start-up work experiences to build a product that meets a real need.
+Su used the knowledge she gained through previous co-op, health tech and startup work experiences to build a product that meets a real need.

 “We are seeing a transformation in the role that pharmacists play in our health-care system,” she says.
 “Increasingly, pharmacists can offer more and more clinical services.
-MedMe ensures that they can do so in a structured, secure and seamless way, instead of adding services in an ad hoc fashion.
+MedMe Health ensures that they can do so in a structured, secure and seamless way, instead of adding services in an ad hoc fashion.
 Pharmacists who see the changes coming have appreciated that about our product.”

-MedMe’s team is small but growing to meet the demand for their services.
-The sting of those early-days rejections has long since faded as their company continues to accrue investment and interest, particularly as flu season approaches and pharmacies determine how to offer flu shots safely during the pandemic.
+The team is small but growing to meet the demand for their services.
+The sting of those early-day rejections has long since faded as their company continues to accrue investment and interest, particularly as flu season approaches and pharmacies determine how to offer flu shots safely during the pandemic.
 Su was recently recognized with the Canadian Foundation for Pharmacy’s Wellspring Leadership Award in recognition of how her career has supported the profession of pharmacy.